melexis/melexisio/README.md

 - “Failed to connect” or no ports listed → Ensure your device driver is installed and the port isn’t in use by another app.
 - No output / device doesn’t respond → Check baud/format and the EOL option (many devices require LF or CR).
 - Opened from file system and Connect is disabled → Serve over HTTPS or `http://localhost`.
+- Recording button disabled → Recording is only available when Continuous mode is active (device is streaming frames).

 ## Privacy & data